Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Background

 The major strategies for clustering time series data can be divided into raw-data based, feature-based, and model-based approaches~\cite{Liao.2005}.
 Raw-data based (direct) approaches typically compare different time series using established clustering algorithms by replacing the distance or similarity measure for static data with an appropriate one for time series, e.g., dynamic time warping~\cite{Xu.2008}.

 Model-based approaches assume that the time series under investigation are based on an underlying model or that they are determined by a combination of probability distributions and are evaluated by means of a similarity measure between fitted models~\cite{Maharaj.2019}.
-Both, model-based and feature-based approaches can be categorized as indirect approaches, as they first convert raw time series data into a feature vector of lower dimension and perform the clustering on the model parameters or the feature vector, respectively, rather than on the raw time series data themselves~\cite{Liao.2005}.
+Both model-based and feature-based approaches can be categorized as indirect approaches, as they first convert raw time series data into a feature vector of lower dimension and perform the clustering on the model parameters or the feature vector, respectively, rather than on the raw time series data themselves~\cite{Liao.2005}.
 Feature-based (representation-based~\cite{Rani.2012}) approaches can be further divided into strategies deploying manual or automated feature extraction (Representation Learning~\cite{WangWenshuo.2020}).

-Despite the enormous number of existing approaches within the major strategies described, we are not aware of any implementation that meets all of our requirements specified.
-This is mainly caused by three characteristics within the nature of our problem at hand: First, the scenario extraction method must be able to deal with time series of different lengths, as different road users have different velocities while passing through the observation area (cf. Req.
+Despite the enormous number of existing approaches within the major strategies described, we are not aware of any implementation that meets all our requirements specified.
+This fact is mainly caused by three characteristics within the nature of our problem at hand: First, the scenario extraction method must be able to deal with time series of different lengths, as different road users have, e.g., different velocities while passing through the observation area (cf. Req.
 M1).
-Second, the method has to cope with multivariate time series, since a relevant scenario is composed of at least two road users potentially involving multiple time series per road user for a meaningful scenario representation (cf. Req.
+Second, the method must cope with multivariate time series since a relevant scenario is composed of at least two road users potentially involving multiple time series per road user for a meaningful scenario representation (cf. Req.
 M2).
-Third, the extraction method has to cope with a varying amount of time series to be considered, because semantically similar scenarios can include different numbers of road users (cf. Req.
+Third, the extraction method must cope with a varying amount of time series to be considered because semantically similar scenarios can include different numbers of road users (cf. Req.
 M2 and S1).
-Therefore, we deployed a novel approach for scenario representation that is tailored to the problem at hand allowing the use of established clustering algorithms for static data.
+Therefore, we deploy a novel approach for scenario representation that is tailored to the problem at hand, allowing the use of established clustering algorithms for static data.